On Ensuring A Texas Conservation Legacy

 Protecting the Devils River Basin is a mission not only on behalf of the people and wildlife of today, but for the generations of tomorrow.
 We will share more about the history of the Don’t Blow It campaign, including the specific efforts of DRC and our partners to combat the development of the Blue Hills Wind project, as well as the current outlook for wind development in the Devils River Basin, in upcoming Conservation Currents installments.

-Parts 2 and 3 will be shared later in April.
+Part 2 of 3 will be shared later in April.

 Finding Common Ground: How the Devils River Watershed Project Sets a Model for Collaborative Conservation